Skip to main content

 5.2. addManyToCollection: Bulk-Inserting Data

+The addManyToCollection action inserts an entire array of documents into a collection in a single, high-performance database operation.
 This is the most efficient way to perform bulk data imports or create multiple records at once.
 It's ideal for scenarios like uploading and processing a CSV file of contacts, migrating data from another system, or generating a large set of default data.

 Configuration